-A few thoughtfully chosen seasonings and a punchy, acidic finish are all you need to create a quick and healthy side dish featuring Brussels sprouts with apple cider vinegar.
+A few thoughtfully chosen seasonings, salty feta cheese, and a punchy, acidic finish are all you need to create a quick and healthy side dish featuring shredded Brussels sprouts.

 Too bitter, too bland, too healthy; whatever excuse I hear for a fervent dislike of any ‘yucky’ vegetable, I usually can’t empathize.
 Because bacon, butter, and salt exist and their superpowers are transforming a vegetable from yucky to yes, please.
 That and I enjoy bitterness, it compliments my demeanor.

 IMHO, I don’t think Brussels sprouts need much help to taste good.
 Brussels sprouts are like slightly bitter blank slates.
-A few thoughtfully chosen seasonings and an acidic splash almost guarantee success when sauteeing.
-For these Simple Sauteed Brussels Sprouts, I opted for onion powder and smoked paprika and finished it off with apple cider vinegar to brighten it up.
+A few thoughtfully chosen seasonings, salty feta cheese, and an acidic splash almost guarantee success when sauteeing.
+For these easy Sautéed Brussels Sprouts, I opted for onion powder and smoked paprika and finished it off with apple cider vinegar to brighten it up.

-Truthfully you could probably swap the seasonings pretty freely, but it's the vinegar tang that makes this apple cider vinegar Brussels sprouts dish.
+Truthfully you could probably swap the seasonings pretty freely, but it's the vinegar tang that makes these shredded sautéed Brussels sprouts dish special.

-You will need the following ingredients to make sauteed apple cider vinegar Brussels sprouts:
+You will need the following ingredients for this recipe for Sautéed Brussels Sprouts:

 INGREDIENTS